shanebersiek/iOSI-precourse-onboarding/week-05/labs/foundation-classes-lab/README.md

 #### What we are doing

-In this lab, we will practice using basic `NSFoundation` classes.
+In this lab, we will practice using basic `Foundation` classes.

 > ***Note:*** _This lab should be done independently ._